White Rod: Ceremony

 Although the meaning and purpose were always the same, the particulars of the ceremony appear to have varied across the Gaelic world.
 Most notably, who presented the new lord or king with the rod depended on the history and traditions of each kingdom.

 A note to the pedigree of the O'Mahonys at Lambeth, written by Sir George Carew, circa 1600/3:

+While describing how Hugh Roe O'Donnell was inaugurated on 3 May 1592, Timothy T. O'Donnell has written:

 Parliament of Scotland

 Prior to the Union with England in 1707, there was a Gentleman Usher of the White Rod in the Estates of Parliament in Edinburgh, who had a similar role to the Gentleman Usher of the Black Rod in the Parliaments of England, the Kingdom of Great Britain and then the United Kingdom.

 The Heritable Usher of the White Rod is the only example of an office of the Crown becoming incorporated as a company.
 The Walker Trust Act, 1877, incorporated the office into the Walker Trustees, entitling the trustees to charge dues from anyone receiving an honour from the Crown.
 In 1908 the Society of Knights Bachelor was formed to contest this right, but a Court of Session case the following year confirmed the right of the Walker Trustees to charge recipients of honours.
 However, the Society of Knights Bachelor won an appeal to the House of Lords in 1911.

-The Lord Bishop of Edinburgh, as ex officio chair of the Walker Trustees, is the Heritable Usher of the White Rod.
-The current holder is The Rt Rev. Dr John A. Armes, Bishop of Edinburgh, but the role carries no duties.
+The Lord Bishop of Edinburgh, as ex officio chair of the Walker Trustees, is the Heritable Usher of the White Rod, but the role carries no duties.